vdbrink/vdbrink.github.io/projects/stretch_display.md

 ## Home Assistant dashboard

-See [this separated page](/homeassistant/homeassistant_dashboard_stretch_layout) where I describe the different elements on the dashboard.
+See [this separate page](/homeassistant/homeassistant_dashboard_stretch_layout) where I describe the different elements on the dashboard.
-I created a new theme and needed to increase font sizes to make it good readable also from a distance.
+I created a new theme and increased font sizes to make it easily readable from a distance.

 ### Weather station stretch display